-The Gaming Founders Podcast Episode 3: From a Double Exit to Double Loop Games, Serial Gaming Entrepreneur Emily Greer
+The Gaming Founders Podcast: From a Double Exit to Double Loop Games, Serial Gaming Entrepreneur Emily Greer

 Welcome to The Gaming Founders Podcast, where we interview founders that have shaped the gaming industry.
 You’ll hear origin stories, tactics that helped founders and companies survive and thrive, and key lessons for anyone building the next generation of gaming companies.
 Your hosts are Eden Chen, CEO of Pragma and Kevin Zhang, Partner at Upfront Ventures.